Chair, 2014-15: Sherry Saterstrom, dance/movement technique, somatic studies, performance improvisation, The Rhythm Project

 This course introduces modern dance as a style of dance and a dance aesthetic.
 It explores at a beginning level a range of movement vocabulary, body awareness, and creative process.
 Teaching faculty bring their individual movement backgrounds to the class content.
 Offered each semester.
 May be repeated several times with permission of instructor.

-Play is powerful in learning.
-It is engaging, energizing, and enlightening.
+Play is powerful in learning and creating.
+It engages, energizes, and enlightens.
 This class explores a range of physical activities designed to develop physical skill, confidence, and intelligence--all in the spirit of play.
-It incorporates activities for developing body organization and alignment while challenging students' imagination and creative sensibilities.
+It incorporates activities for developing body organizatio n and alignment while challenging students' imagination and creative sensibilities.
 Tumbling, terraining, contact improvisation, and ball play represent a few of the included activities.
-Offered annually in the fall semester.
+Offere d annually in the fall semester.

 This course provides students with an introduction to ballet technique, vocabulary, proper body alignment and body awareness.
 Outside work includes practicing, reading, writing and concert attendance.
 May be repeated with permission of instructor.
 Offered each semester.